HapticlabsIO/ProtoPieTCP/README.md

 ## Demo

 To run the demo:
-1. Open the `ProtoPie-TCP.hptl` file in Hapticlabs Studi0
+1. Open the `ProtoPie-TCP.hptl` file in Hapticlabs Studi0.
-2. Connect your Satellite
+2. Connect your Satellite.
-3. Open ProtoPie Connect
+3. Open ProtoPie Connect.
-4. Add the `ProtoPie-TCP.pie` file in ProtoPie Connect; "New" > "Local Pie" in the top left corner
+4. Import `ProtoPie-TCP.pie` in ProtoPie Connect; "New" > "Local Pie" in the top left corner.
 5. Run it!

 ## Connection